CDRH/datura/docs/1_setup/collection_setup.md

 setup
 ```

-This will create several directories, a .gitignore file, and a configuration file for your project.
+This will create several directories, a .gitignore file, and a configuration file for your collection.

 ### Step 2:  Add your documents